IsaacVerm/mad-trick-explainer/README.md

 The backend is provided by [json-server](https://github.com/typicode/json-server).
 It's just used to have something to do with the `HttpClientModule`.

+Run the `json-server`: `json-server --watch magician-names.json`.

+By default the server runs at `http://localhost:3000`.

 ## Material design

 Using Material design turned out to be real easy.
 Just reading the [getting started](https://material.angular.io/guide/getting-started) guide is sufficient to get up and running.